"Average" Approximates "First Principal Component"? An Empirical Analysis on Representations from Neural Language Models: Analysis

 \section{Analysis}

+In this section, we attempt to answer what could be a reason that the language models show this property.
 From Section~\ref{sec:generality}, we know that the property also holds for randomly initialized models.
 Such models know nothing about natural languages.
 Therefore, it is reasonable to believe that this property is intrinsic to the models and related to the distribution of these representations.